-PLEASE NOTE THAT THIS YEAR’S EXHIBITION HAS BEEN CANCELLED BECAUSE OF THE CORONAVIRUS PANDEMIC.
+PLEASE NOTE THAT THIS YEAR’S EXHIBITION WAS AGAIN CANCELLED BECAUSE OF THE CORONAVIRUS PANDEMIC.

-WE APOLOGISE FOR THE DISAPPOINTMENT THIS WILL CAUSE, BUT WE EXPECT TO HOLD OUR 2021 EXHIBITION OVER THE BANK HOLIDAY WEEKEND OF THE 1ST – 3RD MAY!
+WE APOLOGISE FOR THE DISAPPOINTMENT THIS CAUSED, BUT WE EXPECT TO HOLD OUR 2022 EXHIBITION OVER THE BANK HOLIDAY WEEKEND OF SATURDAY 30TH APRIL TO MONDAY – 2ND MAY!
 SEE YOU THERE!

 2019 Warcop Exhibition Best Ever!